 Made from 100% fluorocarbon, this line is very strong and sensitive.
 You’ll feel little bites as soon as they start, so you can get ready to bring your catch in.
 Invizx is designed for freshwater fishing but works in saltwater, as well.
 Made with Level Wind Technology like the Abraxz, it’s soft and supple.
 It’s got advanced hook setting power and abrasion resistance.
 Fishing in very cold water?
 The best fluorocarbon fishing line should be durable.
 Abrazx is tough, and manageable, as well.
 It’s also UV resistant.

 Like all fluorocarbon lines, Invizx is essentially invisible, so there’s no need to worry about alerting fish to your presence.
-This is especially important for crappie because this fish has great vision.
+This is especially important for catching crappie because this fish has great vision.
 Because this particular line is fairly lightweight, you’re best off avoiding fish that fight you.
 The line works for both casting and spinning, so it’s versatile.

 Smooth and strong, this fishing line from Stren casts like monofilament, but it’s made from 100% fluorocarbon.
 It’s very smooth and sensitive, so you’ll feel little nibbles as fish inspect your bait or lure.
 The line also knots well (always wet the line!) and has shock strength for hard hooksets.
 Thanks to its high density, lures can sink deeper, which is great when you’re looking to catch the fish that like deeper waters.
 Lures also sink faster with this line, so you can be confident that your lure hits where you cast it.